Is Dairy Healthy and Do Humans Need it?

 Roughage in your drink

-All plant milks contain some fibre, which is essential to good health, whilst dairy milk never contains any.
-Fibre helps to keep your digestive tract healthy and can slow down sugar digestion.
-Soya, almond, hemp and oat milk are best for fibre but oat milk beats the others.
+All plant milks contain some fibre, which is essential for good health, whilst dairy milk contains none.
+Fibre helps keep your digestive tract healthy and can slow down sugar digestion.
+Soya, almond, hemp and oat milk are best for fibre but oat milk is the clear overall winner.

 Best for fibre: oat milk